 - LoggerNet users, click Setup , select the View menu and ensure you are in the EZ (Simplified) view, then click Add Datalogger . - PC400 users, click Add Datalogger . - 2.
 Click Next. - 3.
 Select CR300 Series from the list.
 In the Datalogger Name field, type a meaningful name for your data logger (for example, a site identifier or project name), and click Next. - 4.
-Select the IP Port connection type and click Next
+Select the IP Port connection type and click Next - 5.
+Use UDP Search... to find and Add the data logger IP address. - 6.
+Click Next.

-- 5. Use UDP Search... to find and Add the data logger IP address. - Click Next. - 7.
-The PakBus address must match the hardware settings for your data logger.
+- 7. The PakBus address must match the hardware settings for your data logger.
 The default PakBus address is 1. - Set an Extra Response Time if you want the data logger support software to wait a certain amount of time before returning a communication failure error.
 This can usually be left at 00 seconds. - You can set a Max Time On-Line to limit the amount of time the data logger remains connected.
 When the data logger is contacted, communication with it is terminated when this time limit is exceeded.
 A value of 0 in this field indicates that there is no time limit for maintaining a connection to the data logger. - 8.
-Click Next. - 9.
-By default, the data logger does not use a security code or a PakBus encryption key.
-Therefore, the Security Code can be set to 0, and the PakBus Encryption Key can be left blank.
-If either setting has been changed, enter the new code or key.
-See Data logger security (p.
-129) for more information. - 10.
+Click Next. - 10.
 Review the Setup Summary.
 If you need to make changes, click Previous to return to a previous window and change the settings. - 11.
 Setup is now complete.
 The EZSetup Wizard allows you to Finish, or you may click Next to test communications, set the data logger clock, and send a program to the data logger.
 See Test the connection (p.
-48) for more information.
+50) for more information.